-Vaccinations are no longer considered to be the cornerstone for the yearly examination.
+Vaccinations are not to be the cornerstone for the yearly examination.
 Patient recalls should be based on the need for a comprehensive physical examination and consultation rather than for vaccination alone.
 The wording of recall messages is important; here is a suggested format:

 It’s time for Fluffy’s comprehensive physical examination and consultation regarding nutrition and behaviour.
 Cats are good at hiding health problems.
 This appointment is an opportunity to find things that might otherwise go undetected—and become more difficult and costly to treat later on.
 During the appointment, we’ll review Fluffy’s vaccination needs and we’ll recommend flea and internal parasite control based on her individual needs.
 In addition, blood and urine tests might be recommended for health monitoring and early disease detection.

-- The infectious agent: Variables associated with the infectious agent itself, such as virulence, strain variation, challenge dose, and environmental stability, will influence the outcome of infection; these may be difficult to assess.
-See the AAFP disease information fact sheets for helpful information (see Resources)
+The infectious agent: Variables associated with the infectious agent itself, such as virulence, strain variation, challenge dose, and environmental stability, will influence the outcome of infection; these may be difficult to assess.
+See the AAFP and ABCD disease information fact sheets for helpful information (see Resources).

 Several organizations have reviewed and updated vaccination guidelines for cats with all recommending to vaccinate more cats but to vaccinate individual cats less often than in the past (see Resources).
 Based on these published guidelines for the indoor/outdoor cat, this panel recommends the following vaccinations for the owned cat: